 The Department submits the annual Survey of Sexual Victimization for the Thomas C. Slater Training School only.
 Since the other two facilities are privately operated, they submit these reports only when included in the random sample of private facilities.
-The Department has submitted Surveys for Calendar Years 2012 - 2021.

-Monthly meetings are held at the RI Training School with the PREA Co-Compliance Managers, the DCYF PREA Coordinator, the Training School Superintendent, and the Executive Director of Youth Development to review this internal practices related to effective implementation of PREA, identify areas of improvement needed and address those areas of improvement as well as celebrate successes.
-The DCYF PREA Coordinator holds monthly meetings of the PREA Compliance Managers from each facility and other key personnel from these facilities to engage in similar reviews.
+Routine meetings are held at the RI Training School with the PREA Compliance Managers, the DCYF PREA Coordinator, the Training School Superintendent, and the Executive Director of Youth Development to review the internal practices related to effective implementation of PREA, identify areas of improvement needed and address those areas of improvement as well as celebrate successes.

 Incidents of sexual harassment or sexual assault of Training School residents were reported in Calendar Years 2015, 2016, 2019 and 2021.
 CY 2015, there was one report of sexual harassment of a resident by a staff member.
 This report was investigated as a report of sexual abuse and was determined to be unfounded.
-The reports in 2016 and 2017, both allegations of staff on staff sexual abuse, were unfounded.
+The reports in 2016 and 2017, both allegations of staff-on-staff sexual abuse, were unfounded.
 In 2019, there were 6 reports of allegations of youth-to-youth sexual harassment and in 2021 there were 4 reports of youth-to-youth sexual harassment.
 The determinations on each was that the allegations were unfounded.
 In 2019 and separately in 2021, there was one allegation in each year of staff-to-youth sexual abuse made which also were unfounded after investigation.

-The 2022 youth-to-youth allegation was made by a staff based on a survey completed by a youth where the youth had allegedly indicated sexual contact by another resident.
+In 2022 a youth-to-youth allegation was made by a staff based on a survey completed by a youth where the youth had allegedly indicated sexual contact by another resident.
 However, when investigated, the youth denied submitting the survey and indicated another youth had put his name on it.
 He denied any such incident.